 The articles below should answer most of your questions.
-However, if you a question about soap or cosmetic labeling that you can't find the answer to, you can ask your labeling question on line.
-Answers will be posted as soon as possible on the Labeling Q & A page.
+However, if you a question about soap or cosmetic labeling that you can't find the answer to, please feel free to your question and I will answer as soon as possible.

 There are a few updates to the Soap and Cosmetic Labeling book.
 A couple of corrections and some additional relevant information.